omnistreams/omni-rpc-spec/README.md

 1. A peer opens an omnistreams mux listener.
 2. Another peer establishes a mux connection to the listener.
-3. Normal RPC requests (single parameter, single response) are handled using omnistreams Multiplexer.sendControlMessage.
+3. Normal RPC requests (single parameter, single response) are handled using omnistreams Multiplexer.sendMessage.
-4. Streaming RPC requests (either stream parameter, stream response, or both) are handled using Multiplexer.sendControlMessage and Multiplexer.createConduit.
+4. Streaming RPC requests (either stream parameter, stream response, or both) are handled using Multiplexer.sendMessage and Multiplexer.openConduit.
 There are 3 cases:

-   1. Single param, stream response: Multiplexer.sendControlMessage for request, Multiplexer.createConduit for response.
+   1. Single param, stream response: Multiplexer.sendMessage for request, Multiplexer.openConduit for response.
-   2. Stream param, single response: Multiplexer.createConduit for request, Multiplexer.sendControlMessage for reponse.
+   2. Stream param, single response: Multiplexer.openConduit for request, Multiplexer.sendMessage for reponse.
-   3. Stream param, stream response: Multiplexer.createConduit for request and response.
+   3. Stream param, stream response: Multiplexer.openConduit for request and response.

 The peers are responsible for keeping track of the requests (for example